MobilePayDev/MobilePayDev.github.io/docs/app-payments/transition-to-one-platform.md

 How to test:
 - Make requests as usual through the API on the new payment point.
 - To test a full payment flow, user interaction is required.
-Contact us at developer@mobilepay.dk and we will schedule a meeting.
+Contact us at developer@vippsmobilepay.com and we will schedule a meeting.

 Important:
 - It’s up to the merchant to decide if they want to test the facade.